misterblack1/isa-ram-expansion/README.md

 - C -> 768k-897k Unused
 - D -> 869-1024k Unused and System ROMs

-So to configure the card, you must configure the DIP switches to disable the ISA RAM card mapping into A, B, F and H. That way it does not overlap these parts of the system.
+So to configure the card, you must configure the DIP switches to disable the ISA RAM card mapping into lower A and B and upper B and D. That way it does not overlap these parts of the system.

 Set SW1, SW2, SW6, SW7 and SW8 to ON.
 The rest should be off.
 If you try to add UMB memory to upper bank C (768k to 897k) this will not work and cause a crash because you are already using lower bank C to expand from 256k to 320k.
+The only unused bank on this card would be B -- but you cannot use it for UMB because the 640k-768k range is typically used by the video card.
+(MDA, CDA, etc.)